sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 <img src="assets/behindthescenes2.png" width="800"/>

 <aside class="negative">
 <strong>NOTE:</strong><br>You may have noticed a blue line moving across the screen after inputting the calculating and hitting Enter.
-In Sigma, every action is transformed into SQL and sent to the data warehouse to be executed and to retrieve the results.
+In Sigma, every action is transformed into machine-optimized SQL, and sent to the data warehouse to be executed and to retrieve the results.
 This ensures your data in Sigma is always live and up to date with the latest results.
 </aside>

 <img src="assets/behindthescenes3.png" width="800"/>